postmatic/epoch/readme.txt

 4. Epoch is compatible with other 3rd party commenting plugins such as Postmatic (enable commenting by email), WordPress Social Login (for logging in via Twitter, Facebook, and more), WP-reCAPTCHA, Aksimet, and WordPress Zero Spam (Spam protection), and WYSIWYG Comment Form (for adding a toolbard to the comment area).

 == Changelog ==

+= 1.0.1 =

+The response to Epoch has been epic!
+Thanks everyone for your kind words, contributions, and encouragement.
+Heres a bunch of bug fixes and tweaks.

+-

 = 1.0.0 =